knocklabs/docs/pages/getting-started/how-knock-works.md

 ## The Knock notifications engine

-The Knock notifications engine is a [trigger driven system](/send-notifications/triggering-flows) that allows you to control precisely when a notification should be sent and who it should be sent to.
+The Knock notifications engine is a [trigger driven system](/send-notifications/triggering-flows) that allows you to control precisely when a message should be sent and who it should be sent to.
 It handles:

-- Complex notification orchestration across channels
+- Complex message orchestration across channels
-- Batch, aggregation, and digesting of notifications to prevent spamming
+- Batch, aggregation, and digesting of messages to prevent spamming
-- Synchronizing the read statuses of your notifications across channels
+- Synchronizing the read statuses of your messages across channels
-- Applying user preferences to avoid sending notifications to users who have opted out
+- Applying user preferences to avoid sending messages to users who have opted out
-- Reliable delivery of your notifications to your delivery providers
+- Reliable delivery of your messages to your delivery providers
 - Recipient fan-out across large groups of users
-- Capturing and storing data about engagement with the notifications you send
+- Capturing and storing data about engagement with the messages you send